- Ball, Teresa

 From the outset, and like so many women in the more than 250 years since the founding of the Society of Jesus in 1540, Julie and Françoise saw the possibilities in a religious congregation free to move beyond the constraints of the cloister and to go wherever needed, one that would extend beyond diocesan boundaries and whose communities of religious women educators would be united by regular communication with a Mother General.
 Together they faced the hostility of an ecclesiastical hierarchy reluctant to permit these freedoms to women and, subsequent to persistent misunderstandings with the bishop and clergy in Amiens, they relocated the motherhouse to Namur, Belgium, which was at the time a part of Napoleon's French empire, in response to the invitation of the bishop there.

-The full body of bishops—the episcopacy—bears the responsibility for the governance of the entire church (in union with the bishop of Rome [the pope] in Roman Catholicism.
-Regional groups of bishops (as, for example, the U.S. episcopacy) were given relative autonomy and power by the Second Vatican Council, but over the past thirty years the Vatican has largely nullified that.
+According to the Second Vatican Council, the full body of bishops--the episcopacy--bears the responsibility for the governance of the entire church (in union with the bishop of Rome [the pope] in Roman Catholicism.
+Regional groups of bishops (as, for example, the U.S. episcopacy) were given relative autonomy and power by the Council, but over the past thirty years the Vatican has largely curtailed that.

 Back to top